The post below is an entry into the ModernSurvivalOnline Preparedness Guest Post Writing Contest.

 First off – my plans involve bugging in – not bugging out.
 As with any plan – there should be back up scenario’s “just in case”.

 I currently have a 2000 Chevy Blazer ZR2 4×4 2 door SUV.
 I like it a lot – and it does well off road.
-My thoughts on a bug out vehicle is several things need to be taken into consideration – and I am not sure if I should replace the Blazer:
+My thoughts on a bug out vehicle is several things need to be taken into consideration – and I am not sure if I should

 Continue reading Bug Out Vehicle Considerations